-- Reassure students that, even if a student decides not to write and submit a statement, they will benefit from having a portfolio of their activites.
+- Reassure students that, even if a student decides not to write and submit a reflective piece, they will benefit from having a portfolio of their activites.

 - Students will have had many developmental experiences whilst at Imperial; let them know that they can use any academic or non-academic experience towards the Award.

-- Remind final year students that they must submit their statements before Easter.
+- Remind final year students that they must submit their statements in due time.

 Document activities and experiences

 - Reassure your tutee that, whilst you can see an overview of your their activities and experiences, no one can see the detailed descriptions in their portfolio.